Extended Regularized Dual Averaging Methods for Stochastic Optimization

 We introduce the extended regularized dual averaging (XRDA) method, which generalize the RDA method.
 This method gives more precise control over the backward step size, for instance a special case of XRDA is the `averaged leap-frog scheme'

 where $0\leq \mu_i\leq 1$ and $\gamma_n = (1-\mu_n)\gamma_{n-1} + s_n$.
-We also note that the XRDA method is similar to methods, such as BinaryRelax, which have been used to train quantized neural networks in \cite{courbariaux2015binaryconnect} and \cite{yin2018binaryrelax}.
-Since these optimization problems are non-convex, this leads us to believe that these methods will be useful for non-convex optimization, for example neural network training.
+As we show in Section \ref{XRDA-section}, the convergence rate of this algorithm is $O(n^{-\frac{1}{2}}\log{n})$ and a slightly modified version achieves the optimal black-box convergence rate of $O(n^{-\frac{1}{2}})$ \cite{nemirovsky1983problem,nesterov2013introductory,xiao2010dual}.
+Further, in Section \ref{experimental-results-section} we show experimentally that choosing the parameter $\mu_n$ so that the backward step $\gamma_n$ remains bounded leads to significantly improved convergence over RDA while preserving the sparsity of the iterates.

-The XRDA method can be viewed as an extension of the RDA method \cite{xiao2010dual}, which has also been used to train sparse neural networks in \cite{jia2018modified}.
-The main new idea is the application of a more general bound on the composite objective error and the duality gap.
-This leads to the derivation of a larger class of methods using dual averaging (see \cite{nesterov2009primal}).
-We derive the XRDA method as a primal dual subgradient method for the problem \eqref{split_problem} and show that it converges at an optimal black-box complexity rate \cite{nemirovsky1983problem,nesterov2013introductory,xiao2010dual}.
+Concerning non-convex applications of the XRDA method, we note that the BinaryConnect \cite{courbariaux2015binaryconnect} and BinaryRelax \cite{yin2018binaryrelax} methods, which have been used to train quantized neural networks, are simply the XRDA method applied to non-convex objectives.
+Specifically, BinaryConnect consists of the leap frog iteration \eqref{leap_frog} applied to the case where $G = \chi_Q$ is the indicator function of the set $Q$ of quantized parameters, while BinaryRelax is just \eqref{leap_frog} applied to $G(x) = \text{dist}(x,Q)^2$.
+In addition, the RDA method has also been successfully applied to the training of sparse neural networks \cite{jia2018modified} and recent numerical experiments show that the XRDA method improves upon this for the training of sparse neural networks \cite{siegel2020training}.

 The paper is organized as follows.
-In the next section, we introduce the basic notation and setup.
-In the third section, we introduce the extended regularized dual averaging (XRDA) methods and prove that they achieve the black box complexity discussed above.
-Finally, we exhibit a variety of special cases of the XRDA method and give concluding remarks.
+In Section \ref{notation-setup}, we introduce some basic notation and the basic problem formulation.
+In Section \ref{RDA-section}, we recall the basic ideas behind the dual averaging \cite{nesterov2009primal} and RDA \cite{xiao2010dual} methods.
+Then, in Section \ref{XRDA-section}, we introduce the extended regularized dual averaging (XRDA) method and derive its convergence rate.
+Here we also exhibit a variety of special cases of the XRDA method and compare with RDA and SDA.
+Then, in Section \ref{experimental-results-section} we present experimental results showing that the XRDA method significantly exhibits significantly improved convergence relative to RDA while still preserving the sparsity of the iterates.
+Finally, we give concluding remarks.